jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 **Miscellaneous**

 ### 13 Lodging or giving documents or otherwise notifying Registrar
-(1) If this Act requires a document or notification to be lodged with or given to the Registrar, the document or notification must be lodged or given in the manner specified by the Registrar (who, for example, may specify a form to be used or require notification by electronic means, or may specify any of the matters referred to in section 548(1)﻿(p)﻿(i) to (iv)).
+(1) If a document or notification required by or for the purposes of this Act must or may be lodged with or given to the Registrar, the document or notification must be lodged or given in the manner specified by the Registrar (who, for example, may specify a form to be used or require notification by electronic means, or may specify any of the matters referred to in section 548(1)﻿(p)﻿(i) to (iv)).
 (2) The Registrar may refuse to perform or exercise a function, power, or duty in relation to the document or notification if subclause (1) is not complied with.

 ### 14 Certificate of lodgement or registration